MichaelCurrin/javascript-bundling-quickstarts/README.md

-# Bundle Javascript Quickstarts
+# Javascript Bundling Quickstarts
-> How to bundle your JS as a single script - using Webpack, Browserify, Babel or TypeScript
+> How to bundle your JS and get a single script to load on the frontend

+## Featured tools

+There are standalone examples in this project to demonstrate one or more of these to bundle and transpile (if needed) the JS

+- Webpack
+- Browserify
+- Babel (process ES6)
+- TypeScript

 ## About